Z-Ancestors/gedcom-comparator/README.md

-# gedcom-comparator
+# GEDCOM Comparator
-compare two GEDCOM files local browser privacy first edition
+## Compare two GEDCOM files in your local browser with this privacy first edition.